More About – Plainfield West 9

 Ross had a better idea –build a new course with him at the design helm.
 The new course opened in September 1921.
 Today, the 9-hole “West Nine” course at the Plainfield Country Club facility features 2,503 yards from the original Bendelow-design.
 The semi-private course is open to public play, with a par of 33.

-Thre are many challenging holes with uneven lies, including three par-3 holes, which play over 150 yards.
+There are many challenging holes with uneven lies, including three par-3 holes, which play over 150 yards.
 The golf course is known for its challenging greens!
+The Pro Shop Phone number is 908-769-3672.

 TOM BENDELOW – Golf Course Architect